khiner/flowgrid/README.md

 # FlowGrid

-Control things in an ImGui interface backed by a persistent (as in persistent data structures), full-undoable store.
+Faust in an ImGui interface backed by a persistent (as in persistent data structures), fully-undoable store.

 _Still actively building this.
-Expect master to be occasionally broken._
+Expect main to be occasionally broken._

 My goal with FlowGrid is to create a framework for making artful/(self-)educational/useful interactive audiovisual programs.